dotnet/docs-maui/docs/windows/deployment/publish-cli.md

 ---
-title: "Use the CLI to publish a .NET MAUI app"
+title: "Use the CLI to publish for Windows"
 description: "Learn how to package and publish a Windows .NET MAUI app with the dotnet publish command." ms.date: 10/12/2022
 ---